Gravitational waves from a scotogenic two-loop neutrino mass model: Theoretical structure of the model

-Another interesting implication the considered model is the presence of potential DM candidates.
-First, the scalar one can be identified with the lightest among the $\func{Re}\varphi $, $\func{Im}\varphi$, $\func{Re}\eta$ and $\func{Im}\eta$\ fields.
+Another interesting implication of our model is for understanding the structure of DM.
+The Majoron $\sigma_I$, which is the pseudo-Nambu-Goldstone boson associated with the spontaneous breaking of the global lepton number symmetry, can be identified as the WIMP DM candidate.
+Its relic density can be generated by the standard freeze-out mechanism.
 Assuming for simplicity that the cosmological DM is dominated by such a scalar DM candidate, it would annihilate mainly into $WW$, $ZZ$, $t\overline{t}$, $b\overline{b}$ and $h_1h_1$ channels in the early Universe via a Higgs portal scalar interaction.
-These annihilation channels will contribute to the DM relic density, which can be accommodated for appropriate values of the coupling of the Higgs portal scalar interaction and of the scalar DM mass, which in most cases are at the TeV scale.
-In the low mass region, namely $m_{DM}<m_h/2$, the constraints coming from the invisible Higgs decays should be taken into account.
-In our numerical analysis, for simplicity, these decays are kinematically forbidden.
-That is, we set the DM mass to be above $m_h/2$.
-Let us note that in the DM resonant region, i.e. $m_{DM}\sim m_h/2$, the relic density is successfully accounted for.
-In addition, DM direct detection implies that the scalar DM candidate would scatter off a nuclear target in a detector via Higgs boson exchange in the $t$-channel, giving rise to a constraint on the Higgs portal scalar interaction coupling.
+These interactions will contribute to the DM relic density, which can be accommodated for appropriate values of the scalar DM mass, which in most cases are at the TeV scale.
+Such a scalar DM candidate would also scatter off a nuclear target in a detector via Higgs boson exchange in the $t$-channel, giving rise to a constraint on the Higgs portal scalar interaction coupling.
+In the low mass region, the invisible Higgs decay constraints should be taken into account and would imply a lower bound for the scalar DM candidate mass of about $60$ GeV.
+Besides that, in a small window around half of the SM Higgs boson mass, the DM relic density constraints will be successfully accounted for.
+In Fig.\ref{DMfig}, we have plotted the parameter space that gives the correct relic density in the $m_{\sigma_I}-\lambda_8$ plane, where $\lambda_8$ is the Higgs portal coupling.
+In calculating the relic density, we have assumed for simplicity that the dominant annihilation channels of the DM are the ones into $WW$, $ZZ$, $h_1 h_1$, $t\overline{t}$, $b\overline{b}$, and the components of the doublet $\eta$.
+The corresponding Feynman diagrams are given in Fig.~\ref{figDMFeyn}.
+The cross sections for the relevant annihilation channels are given as \cite{Bhattacharya:2016ysw},

-The model may also feature a possible fermionic DM candidate which can be identified as the lightest among the right-handed Majorana neutrinos $N_{k,\mathrm{R}}$ ($k=1,2$).
-Such particles are expected to annihilate into a pair of active neutrinos via $t$-channel exchanges of the neutral CP-even and CP-odd components of the inert scalar doublet $\eta$.
-The DM relic density constraints can be successfully accommodated for an appropriate region of parameter space.
-A detailed analysis of the implications of our model for DM studies is beyond the scope of the present work and is left for future investigations.
+where $\sqrt{s}$ is the centre-of-mass energy, $N_{c}=3$ stands for the color factor, $m_{h_1}=125.7$ GeV and $\Gamma _{h_1}$ is the total decay width of the SM Higgs boson which is equal to 4.1 MeV.
+From the above scattering cross sections, the current DM relic abundance in the Universe can be obtained as (c.f.
+Ref.~\cite{Edsjo:1997bg,ParticleDataGroup:2022pth}),